-The first step in getting a mortgage would be to sit down with us and discuss your circumstances and what type of mortgage you are looking for.
+The first step in how to get a mortgage would be to sit down with us and discuss your circumstances and what type of mortgage you are looking for.
 There are several types of mortgages, each suiting different people’s circumstances.
-These include:

 With fixed rate mortgages, your interest rate and monthly repayments will be fixed for a certain amount of time.
 This will mean you will know exactly how much you are paying each month for the term of the fixed rate.

 This would mean however, that your interest rate will stay the same even if other rates go down.

 Also, to leave a fixed rate mortgage before the term ends, you will incur an early repayment charge.

 A tracker mortgage is dependent on the Bank of England Base Rate, meaning when this fluctuates, your monthly repayments will also change accordingly.